wolvesvillejs/wolvesville.js/README.md

 ## About
 wolvesville.js is a [Node.js](https://nodejs.org) module to interact with the [Wolvesville API](https://api-docs.wolvesville.com).

-You can join us on our Discord server https://discord.gg/HuNzvV9S6Z!

 ## Installation

 **Latest version of Node.js required**